Blog

 Unified API Protection goes beyond limited API security tools to address every phase of an organization’s API protection lifecycle.

-• First, organizations must discover their entire API attack surface, using both outside-in and inside-out methods to see what attackers will see.
-This includes finding shadow APIs, deprecated and outdated components and more potential risk factors.
+• First, organizations must discover their entire API attack surface, including external, internal, and third party APIs to see what attackers will see.
+This includes identifying shadow APIs, deprecated and outdated components and more potential risk factors.

 • Then, businesses need to employ real-time API threat detection methods to prevent all kinds of harmful traffic.
 Systems should be able to guard against both known threats and emerging threats, all according to customized rules.